 copywrite 2006–2013.
 You’re currently viewing a truncated version of the log.
 For the full experience, which includes photographs of the glossed-over work, please visit from a supported browser.Search, Clear Results, navigate [←] [→] or follow via RSS.

 Consulted on an orchard-worth of typefaces for Apple.
-The work is mostly shrouded in secrecy, so instead of looking at the type I invite you to read this interesting post on Apple Tattooing from Nicola’s Edible Geography blog.
+The work is mostly shrouded in secrecy, so instead of looking at the type I invite you to read this unrelated post on Apple Tattooing from Nicola’s Edible Geography blog.

 Landmark, a new typeface from Hoefler & Frere-Jones, is finally released.
 Inspired by architectural signage on urban buildings, specifically the Lever House in NYC, the font exhibits shadow and dimensiality.
-In order to polish the look, we had to employ some subtle MC Escher tricks, so don’t try to pour this one out of aluminum just yet.
+In order to polish the look, we had to employ some subtle optical tricks, so don’t try to pour this one out of aluminum just yet.
 (Just a couple more waiting in the H&FJ hopper before I can finally talk about them).

 I might be here or there otherwise, but I’m usually on Instagram.

 AI Software typeface system, created in conjunction with DESIGN:MW.

 Officially announcing the fact that I’m now biiiiiicoastal.
 Jetting back and forth between the bay area and the Brooklyn, so if you are out west and you need me for anything, I am now ever more accessible.

 Made In Chinatown is a furniture design studio right here in the heart of Chinatown, New York City.
 For their branding, we made Made In Chinatown stickers and embossing to place on the back of all their collateral material.